EBZebra/docs/edge/source/guide/tutorial/keycapture.md

 In order to make sure that key mappings are functioning properly, we need a way to identify keys and the key codes of keys that are being pressed.
 To do this, we will run the following code on startup to capture the keys and send their value to an element for display.

 * **Open keycap.html** in a text editor.
-* **Add the following code to the script section** in the HEAD section at the top of the file:
+* **Add the following code to the SCRIPT section** in the HEAD section at the top of the file:

 Sample JavaScript: